 14. Free-Range Eggs

-The vitamin D in eggs not only keeps brittle bones in check but also helps ward off depression and colds.
+The vitamin D in eggs keeps brittle bones in check and helps ward off depression and colds.

 Although the body produces vitamin D when you expose your skin to sunlight, it is advisable to eat enough vitamin D when intermittent fasting.

-However, you should not limit eggs to protein because yolks are full of A, B, D vitamins and healthy fats.
+However, you should not limit eggs to protein because yolks contain A, B, and D vitamins and healthy fats.

 15. Green Vegetables (Cooked)

-Green vegetables such as broccoli, kale, or sprouts are usually cruciferous, rich in fiber, nutrients, and vitamins.
+Green vegetables such as broccoli, kale, or sprouts are cruciferous and rich in fiber, nutrients, and vitamins.

-You nourish on them best cooked and with added healthy fat like grass-fed butter or olive oil.
+You nourish them with an added healthy fat like grass-fed butter or olive oil.
 This way, your body absorbs nutrients more efficiently.

-Furthermore, it would be best if you did not skimp on natural sea salt either, as intermittent fasting can otherwise lead to headaches.
+Furthermore, it would be best not to skimp on natural sea salt either, as intermittent fasting can lead to headaches.

 Besides, green vegetables are full of minerals and vitamins (*):